mgreiler/se-unlocked/Transcripts/EP_13_Dan_Abramov.md

 And then the onsite process is something like four hours and it's, easily three coding interviews, each, each interviews, with the different person, and it takes roughly 45 minutes, I think each.
 And, there is a, a couple of coding interviews, one interview about the past experience, in one interview that is more a kind of design architecture, kind of interview.

-But all of those are tailored to, to frontend. so that's pretty much what I went through.
+But all of those are tailored to frontend.
+So that's pretty much what I went through.
 And, in this case, I was just lucky that, there were four different people from Facebook at that conference, because there were speakers. and yeah, and we, we do use whiteboards, but we, at least in the front end interview process, we don't use the typical, like computer science, whiteboard questions.

-So it's not about these in some weird data structures that aren't relevant in frontend, but it's more about things that you might encounter.
-And so we, we do use whiteboards in the sense that, we don't give you computer to write code in, like, so you have to write on paper or on whiteboard.
+So it's not about those on some weird data structures that aren't relevant in frontend, but it's more about things that you might encounter.
+And so we do use whiteboards in the sense that, we don't give you computer to write code in, like, so you have to write on paper or on whiteboard.

 But we also try to treat it like just as a draft.
 So I think it's good to practice with whiteboard.
 But it's, like sometimes whiteboard is annoying, right?
 Like, you can't copy and paste, and just stuff like this. but this is also why we try to keep the questions, relatively small. so we don't expect solutions to be more than like a 30, 40 lines of code for most questions.